agruen/photo-frame-slideshow-generator/README.md

 **Face detection not working:**
 - Ensure `shape_predictor_68_face_landmarks.dat` is in the same directory
 - The script will still work without it, cropping from center instead
+- Enable `FACE_DEBUG = True` to see what faces are being detected
+- Check that images have clear, front-facing faces for best detection

 **Weather not loading:**
 - Check internet connection
-- Verify ZIP_CODE is correct
+- Verify ZIP_CODE is correct (US format like "10001")
+- Ensure WEATHER_API_KEY is set to your OpenWeatherMap API key
-- API key may have hit rate limits (sign up for your own key)
+- API key may have hit daily rate limits (free tier = 1,000 calls/day)
+- Check browser console for API error messages

 **Images appear stretched:**
 - Verify SCREEN_WIDTH and SCREEN_HEIGHT match your actual display resolution